NFL Matchup

 NFL Matchup is a National Football League (NFL) preview show that airs every week during the regular season and playoffs.
 At various times, the official name was based on the current sponsor in the format [Sponsor Name] NFL Matchup.
-Since 2017 it is known simply as the ESPN NFL Matchup, and it is produced utilizing commentary and footage from NFL Films.
+Since 2017, it is known simply as the ESPN NFL Matchup, and it is produced utilizing commentary and footage from NFL Films.

-During 2008-2009 NFL season, it aired every Sunday during the season on ESPN at 3:00am Eastern time (ET), then re-aired at 7:30am ET.
+During the 2008–09 NFL season, it aired every Sunday during the season on ESPN at 3:00am Eastern time (ET), then re-aired at 7:30am ET.
 Over the years the air-times have varied, typically with an initial showing on ESPN2 on Saturday morning, and the show being re-aired Sunday morning on ESPN.
 In 2019, it began airing on ESPN2 sometime around 6:30 to 7:00AM ET on Saturday, depending on other programming, then re-aired on Sundays twice on ESPN, with the first showing, depending on other programming, at 3:00 to 4:00AM ET, and the second showing typically at 6:30AM ET.
 Additional special air-times take place during the playoffs and for other specially scheduled NFL games.